MMK Museum für Moderne Kunst, Frankfurt

-The Museum für Moderne Kunst in Frankfurt is a famous modern art museum in Germany, it is composed by 3 different venues named MMK 1, 2 and 3.
+The Museum für Moderne Kunst in Frankfurt is a famous modern art museum in Germany, it is composed of 3 different venues named MMK 1, 2, and 3.

-The museum is also very active organizing temporary exhibitions, guided tours, workshops, special programs and learning activities for adults and children.
+The museum is also very active in organizing temporary exhibitions, guided tours, workshops, special programs, and learning activities for adults and children.

-The MMK 1 and MMK 2 are fully accessible to people with disabilities, while the MMK 3 is only partially accessible.
+MMK 1 and MMK 2 are fully accessible to people with disabilities, while MMK 3 is only partially accessible.

 Photo Axel Schneider, courtesy of MMK

 How our readers rate this museum (you can vote)